wymeditor/wymeditor/README.md

 ## Why WYMeditor?

 WYMeditor is different from the [traditional](http://www.tinymce.com/) [editors](http://ckeditor.com/) because we are 100% focused on providing a simple experience for users that separates the content of their document from the presentation of that document.
 We focus on enforcing web standards and separating a document's structure (HTML) from its presentation (CSS).
 Your users won't know and shouldn't care about HTML, but when they need consistent, standards-compliant, clean content, they'll thank you.

-There are lots of choices when it comes to a brower-based editor and many of them are stable, mature projects with thousands of users.
+There are lots of choices when it comes to a browser-based editor and many of them are stable, mature projects with thousands of users.
 If you need an editor that gives total control and flexibility to the user (not you, the developer), then WYMeditor is probably not for you.
 If you want an editor that you can customize to provide the specific capabilities your users need, and you want users focused on the structure of their content instead of tweaking fonts and margins, you should give WYMeditor a try.

 We also fully support Internet Explorer 6, for those poor souls who have no choice.

 ## Try It

 Want to see what WYMeditor can do?
 Try the [WYMeditor examples](http://wymeditor.no.de/wymeditor/examples/) right now.

 These examples run the bleeding edge code and give you a good idea of what WYMeditor can do.

 ## Quick Start

 1. WYMeditor requires a version of jQuery between 1.3.0 and 1.9.1.
 First ensure that your page includes jQuery.

     *Note*: If a version of jQuery at or above 1.8.0 is used, WYMeditor also requires jQuery Migrate.
 Ensure that your page also includes jQuery Migrate after jQuery is included.

 2. Download the [Version 1.0.0b4](https://github.com/downloads/wymeditor/wymeditor/wymeditor-1.0.0b4.tar.gz)
    archive and extract the contents to a folder in your project.

 3. Include the `wymeditor/jquery.wymeditor.min.js` file on your page using this script.
 This file will pull in anything else that's required.

     ```html
     <script type="text/javascript" src="/wymeditor/jquery.wymeditor.min.js"></script>
     ```

 4. Now use the `wymeditor()` function to select one of your `textarea` elements and turn it in to a WYMeditor instance. eg. if you have a `textarea` with the class `my-wymeditor`:

     ```javascript
     $('.my-wymeditor').wymeditor();